Meet The Media

-Jo Leatham and I at our last Meet The Media event in York.
+Jo and I at Meet The Media in Harrogate.

-That's the sort of result - and return on investment - that we love!
+That's the sort of result - and return on investment - we love!

 Mell Dunwell and Pearly Clark Brown, founders of Your Menopause Nurse